alaney2/flight-shooter/PROPOSAL.md

-Put your final project proposal here.

-I will be creating a simple first person shooter.
-This will be tricky since Cinder is in 2d and I will make this in 3d.
+I will be creating a third-person shooter.
-I have background knowledge playing CS:GO so I know how the game should look like in the end.
+I have background knowledge playing CS:GO.

 By the end of Week 1, I hope to have implemented the physics of the game, such as shooting things.
 By the end of Week 2, I hope that I will have implemented the movement.
 I probably will not make a game where the Player will freely move